Tim Cohane

-Tim Cohane (born May 22, 1942) is a highly decorated Vietnam veteran, American college basketball coach, Wall Street entrepreneur and sports lawyer.
+Tim Cohane (born May 22, 1942) is an American college basketball coach, Wall Street entrepreneur and sports lawyer.

 Early life

 Cohane played basketball at Archbishop Stepinac High School in White Plains, New York where he won a Catholic High School Athletic Association championship in 1960.
-After high school, Cohane enrolled at College of the Holy Cross but was expelled as a freshman for his role in a panty raid.
-After his expulsion, Cohane enrolled at the U.S. Naval Academy and played for that school's basketball team.
+After high school, Cohane enrolled at College of the Holy Cross on a full basketball scholarship.
+After his Freshman season, he transferred to the U.S. Naval Academy and played for that school's basketball team.
 After graduating, Cohane volunteered for duty in Vietnam on the rivers of the Mekong Delta.
 For his service, he was awarded two Bronze Stars, a Purple Heart and a dozen other commendations.
 After a year in Vietnam, Cohane was stationed in Naval Station Newport in Rhode Island where he coached a basketball team on-base.